fluid-project/handbook.floeproject.org/src/documents/WebGamesAndSimulations.md

 The Poet Image Description Tool is a web-based tool for creating image descriptions in existing DAISY and EPUB books.
 This tool has resources and tools to help content authors create good image descriptions following an extended NCAM guideline.
 There is also a math editor which transcribes math into readable format.

-See: Poet Image Description Tool at <a href="http://diagramcenter.org/development/poet.html" rel="nofollow" target="_blank" class="link-external">http://diagramcenter.org/development/poet.html</a>.
+See: Poet Image Description Tool at <a href="http://diagramcenter.org/development/poet.html" rel="nofollow" class="link-external">http://diagramcenter.org/development/poet.html</a>.

 ##  Cognitive